We’ve covered all the flavors of Magento and Shopify in the past — but this article is different.

 The easiest way to think of Commerce Cloud is a souped-up Magento Commerce.
 The biggest advantages of Commerce Cloud over regular Commerce are the following:

-Apart from the advanced technologies and tools, Magento Commerce Cloud has an often overlooked benefit — a shared responsibility security model.
+Besides, Magento Commerce Cloud has an often overlooked security advantage — a shared responsibility security model.

-In this model, responsibility is shared between Magento (Adobe), Amazon, and the merchant.
+In this model, responsibility for system security is shared between Magento (Adobe), Amazon, and the merchant.
 In turn, this reduces costs for merchants and allows them to focus on their business and not the technology.

 To save you time, here’s what makes Magento Commerce Cloud Pro the better version: